gdbooks/LegacyOpenGL/Chapter7/SpecTex.md

 }
 ```

 Using this function is pretty easy.
-It returns the texture handle and gives you the width & height of the loaded texture as :
+It returns the texture handle and gives you the width & height of the loaded texture as out paramaters:

 ```
 int texWidth = -1;